Keyboard shortcuts

 Open JESSE.md in your vault.
 This is the file that tells the AI agent what to do.
 The template has a working starter configuration, but you need to customize it:

-- Replace the placeholder name and role with yours.
+• Replace the placeholder name and role with yours.

-- Add your own preferences and rules.
+• Review your preferences and rules.

 If you’re using Claude’s Cowork mode, rename JESSE.md to CLAUDE.md.
 Cowork picks it up automatically.